portheim/homsik/README.md

   2. run "Install-Module -Name AudioDeviceCmdlets", click yes to all.
   3. run "Get-Audiodevice -list"
   4. Note the Index #'s associated with each different audio device.
 You'll need to open up the power shell script and change the numbers according to the index  # given.

+The batch file that comes with this can be run to execute the powershell script.